christopheralcock/CV/README.md

 I’m very good at taking large problems, breaking them down into smaller problems and concisely communicating them to others.
 My [final project at Makers](https://github.com/christopheralcock/live-voting) is a decent example of this - I storyboarded the UX which we then used to outside-in BDD the project, coordinating with Waffle cards.

-My longterm job experience isn't exciting, hence this career change, but from it I've become adept at getting along with people in an office environment and general soft professional skills, liaising between departments and dealing with exchange students in person.
+My longterm job experience isn't exciting, hence this career change, but from it I've become adept at getting along with people in an office environment and general soft professional skills.
+I currently liaise between departments in order to make sure over a thousand incoming Exchange Students are registered on the right modules and their records kept accurate for academic and visa-related reasons.

 In my personal life I take a lead on organising things and getting people to the right places at the right times - every year I get 30+ friends together for Christmas dinner, and they generally consider it the highlight of their years.
 I've also booked tours and sorted out accommodation and transport for bands I've played in.
 Just top, top organisational and interpersonal skills, my friend.